stalukdar7/nwplus-2021/README.md

 ### Hackathon Project for NwHacks 2021
-Project developed by Juan, Nishant, Petr and Shaon for NwHacks 2021 for the tracking of National Disasters
+Project developed by Juan, Nishant, Petr and Shaon for NwHacks 2021 for the tracking of Natural Disasters